5 Things To Know: How To Microdose Mushrooms For Migraines

 #3.
 Get a good scale.

-Owning a sensitive scale is important.
-To find a scale that is sensitive enough, try searching for a “jeweler’s scale”.
-If it is sensitive enough to measure in carats, then it will be sensitive enough for your purposes.
-Unfortunately, most food scales will not be sensitive enough to measure fractions of a gram so a specialty scale is necessary.
+Having a sensitive scale is crucial for accurate measurement.
+To ensure you find one that meets your needs, consider searching for a “jeweler’s scale.”
+These scales are typically sensitive enough to measure in milligrams, making them suitable for your requirements.
+It’s worth noting that most standard food scales may not offer the necessary sensitivity to measure fractions of a gram, hence investing in a specialty scale is necessary.

 Microdosing mushrooms for migraine requires precision.